gchq/stroom-docs/proxy/docker.md

 ```

 ## Building and running the docker image
 Here you need to say where you want data to be sent by `stroom-proxy`.
-This is done using a [`--build-arg`](https://docs.docker.com/engine/reference/commandline/build/#/set-build-time-variables-build-arg) parameter of `STROOM_PROXY_TYPE`.
+This is done using a [`--build-arg` (external link)](https://docs.docker.com/engine/reference/commandline/build/#/set-build-time-variables-build-arg) parameter of `STROOM_PROXY_TYPE`.
 These values can be `forward`, `store`, or `store_nodb`.
-See the _stroom-proxy_ section in the [stroom documentation](https://github.com/gchq/stroom-docs/blob/master/SUMMARY.md) documentation for more details about these options.
+See the _stroom-proxy_ section in the [stroom documentation (external link)](https://github.com/gchq/stroom-docs/blob/master/SUMMARY.md) documentation for more details about these options.

 ```bash
 docker stop stroom-proxy